canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

           "\nlink_type: " + .link_type + "\n"'

 This test adds a new dependency to our provider.
 We need to declare this in the correct spot else this will not work in a reproducible manner.
-Lets create a packaging meta-data unit.
+Let's create a packaging meta-data unit.

 .. code-block:: none